zenglenn42/opengl-tutorial-tbb/README.md

     ...
 ```

-I fixed the second issue by reording the verties in counter-clockwise order:
+I fix the second issue by reording the verties in counter-clockwise order:

 ```
 main.cpp